DallinYauney/Project4/README.md

 The project produces data in the form of a CSV, but it only prints it to the terminal.
 To get the data in a file to be processed by a spreadsheet program such as Excel, simply copy it into the file manually (Ctrl + Shift + C for most terminals), or use your shell's redirection feature.
 In Bash, this looks like `java src/main/Board.java > resource/output.csv`.

 We even have a bash script to this effect, which can be run (using bash) with `./output.sh`.
 This is how we generated the output we have now.

+Downloading the processing.xlsx file from Google Sheets causes a loss of some functionality.
+For full functionality, visit this [link](https://docs.google.com/spreadsheets/d/1gBHTmmqkg5Y-qhiWRqSWFIGelMlmJH6QFt3ctKH87t0/edit?usp=sharing) and make a copy of the processing sheet.